justuswilhelm/personal-website/blog/2015/10/17/Exploring Python dis.md

 Byte 83 -> opcode RETURN_VALUE
 ```

 That looks interesting.
-We immediately notice the occurence of `<0>` opnames.
+We immediately notice the occurrence of `<0>` opnames.
 Since a lot of the CPython opcodes require arguments to be specified, not all
 bytes in our bytecode represent opcodes, but references to values.
 In this case
 `<0>` is part of a numeric reference to a constant or global value. `POP_TOP` is